romeokienzler/c3/GettingStarted.md

 ## 2. Operator library

 Reusable code is a key idea of CLAIMED and operator libraries make it easier to share single processing steps.
 Because each operator includes a docker image with specified dependencies, operators can be easily reused in different workflows.

 Public operators are accessible from the [CLAIMED component library](https://github.com/claimed-framework/component-library/tree/main/component-library).

+You can run a public operator locally by using [claimed-cli](https://github.com/claimed-framework/cli) or copy the Kubernetes job.yaml file for running the operator on a Kubernetes/OpenShift cluster.
+You can also use the operators in workflows as explained in the next section.

 ---